 Y ~ rcs(x1,5)*lsp(x2,c(10,20))

-It is a name of an S data frame containing all needed variables.
+- Data – It is the name of an S data frame containing all needed variables.

 - Several built-in commands for describing data has been present in R.

-- Also, we use list() command to get the output all elements of an object.
+- Also, we use list() command to get the output of all elements of an object.

 - Moreover, summary() command to describe all variables contained within a data frame.